Morphic-Void/morphic-manifold-engine/docs/backlog/current_scope_backlog.md

 DONE: Reorganise all the cross-platform support into the platform directories
 DONE: Move the tga support into image/codec/
+DONE: convert module binding to class

+DONE: cleanup the platform defines
+DONE: stop leakage of platform defines
+DONE: use Linux path for Android wait word but add additional defines

 4. IN PROGRESS - (CONSIDERING ANDROID OPTIONS): Implement wait/wake wrapper or fallback-compatible wait primitive
 6. IN PROGRESS - (IT IS NEEDED AS FALLBACK): Implement semaphore wrapper if needed